Government's History is Less Than Credible With Regards to Swine Flu

 Meriwether was given the responsibility to ensure all 220 million Americans be inoculated within one year's

-Dr. David J. Sencer had mobilized the medical establishment behind Pres.
-Ford's $135 million program to inoculate
+Disease Control (CDC) director Dr. David J. Sencer had mobilized the medical establishment behind President Ford's

-the American people.
-There was resistance but eventually Congress funded Ford's plan, passing it August 12,
+$135 million inoculation program.
+There was resistance but eventually Congress funded Ford's plan, passing it

 Let's consider a few important facts here.